 Transactions in foreign currencies are initially recorded at the functional currency rate ruling at the date of the transaction.
 Monetary assets and liabilities denominated in foreign currencies are retranslated at the foreign currency rate of exchange ruling at the balance sheet date and differences are taken to the income statement.
 Non-monetary items that are measured in terms of historical cost in a foreign currency are translated using the exchange rate as at the date of initial transaction.
-Non-monetary items measured at fair value in a foreign currency are translated using the exchange rate as determined.
+Non-monetary items measured at fair value in a foreign currency are translated using the exchange rate at the date when the fair value was determined.
 Exchange gains and losses arising from translation are charged to the income statement as an operating item.